Want To Become An Expert In French Relative Pronouns?

 I met a boy whose mother is an FBI agent.

-If que comes before a vowel or the word that starts with “h,” then it becomes qu.
+Que corresponds to “that” or “which”.
+It’s used to refer back to an object mentioned at the beginning of the sentence.
+If que comes before a vowel or a word that starts with the letter “h,” then it becomes qu’.

 J’ai acheté la lettre que ma mère a écrite.

 I bought the letter that my mother wrote.

 Here, que is referring back to the letter (the object).

 J’ai préparé le gateau qu’aime mon frère.